isabella232/ios-swift-verification/readme.md

 We have recently made our first Swift SDK available for the [Sinch Verification product range](https://www.sinch.com/products/verification/).
 Before we dig in to the Swift parts, lets talk about verification and why you would want to do that.

-Our Verification product enables you to be sure that a user is in possession of a phone number by relying on the on regular phone network to either send an SMS or making a call.
+Our Verification product enables you to be sure that a user is in possession of a phone number by relying on the regular phone network to either send an SMS or by making a call.

 Why would you use our SDK instead of rolling it yourself as we have showed in previous tutorials?